Skip to content

 What Are the Most Common Implementation Mistakes?

-Having guided multiple SAP CX customers through AI enablement, we see the same patterns repeat.
+We’ve guided multiple SAP CX customers through AI enablement, and the same patterns keep showing up.
+Here are the ones that burn you.

 Enabling everything at once.
-Teams activate every AI feature simultaneously, get overwhelmed by configuration, and can’t attribute improvements to specific features.
+Teams activate every AI feature simultaneously, get overwhelmed by configuration, and can’t attribute improvements to any specific feature.
 Start with one feature per application.
+Measure.
+Then add the next.

 Skipping data cleanup.
-The most common source of “AI doesn’t work” complaints.
+This is the de facto number-one source of “AI doesn’t work” complaints.
 Lead scoring produces random results when half your leads have missing industry fields.
 Case classification fails when historical cases are inconsistently categorised.
+We spent two weeks on a client’s CRM data cleanup before turning on a single AI feature.
+Two weeks.
+That work had more impact than any configuration we did afterwards.

-Treating AI as a silver bullet.
+Treating AI as magic.
 AI amplifies what’s already there.
 Good processes get faster.
 Bad processes produce bad results faster.
 Fix your workflows before adding intelligence.

 FAQ